breml/logstash-config/README.md

 logstash-config uses [pigeon](https://github.com/mna/pigeon) to generate the parser from the PEG (parser expression grammar).
 Special thanks to Martin Angers ([mna](https://github.com/mna)).

-This package is currently under development, no API guaranties
+This package is currently under development, no API guaranties.

 ## Install